dfds/dafda/docs/docs/installation.md

 # Installation

-The library is available on [nuget.org](https://www.nuget.org/packages/dafda/) and can be installed in several ways:
+The library is available on [nuget.org](https://www.nuget.org/packages/dafda/) and can be installed in several ways.

+#### Package Manager Console

 Go to package manager console and run the following: